|

 Suffragette," and a production number depicted the opening of the Panama

-Canal, with the Ziegfeld girls pouring forth as the locks opened.
+Canal, with the Ziegfeld girls pouring forth as one of the locks opened.
 The finale was

 set in a "Satanic Cabaret."